Cultural fit of a candidate

 The advantage of hiring technology

 As time is a precious commodity for the recruiter and hiring professional, it is important their human input and ability to assess the cultural fit is utilised.
-This means that through using time-saving techniques in other areas of their role such as candidate screening, it means they can refocus their time back into making better hiring decisions, based on human judgement.
+This means that using time-saving techniques in other areas of their role such as candidate screening, means they can refocus their time back into making better hiring decisions, based on human judgement.
 By automating these processes it allows the recruiter to put more attention into the communicational side of their profession such as meeting and getting to know potential candidates.
 Through this method, the recruiter can ensure the candidate is the right cultural fit for any given role.

 Technology can take away the burden of manual time-consuming tasks which can then be invested into determining the best cultural fit – which in turn helps make great hires!